 Biotab Nutraceuticals, which makes ExtenZe, has been caught up in several lawsuits related to making untrue claims about what it can do.

 In 2006, the company was fined $300,000 for falsely advertising that it could make your penis larger.
-And again in 2010, the company settled a legal dispute worth $11 million for falsely claiming that it could increase penis size.
+In 2010, the company settled a legal dispute worth $6 million for falsely claiming that it could increase penis size.

-If you’re unsure whether your current medications may interact with ExtenZe, talk to your doctor.
+If you’re unsure whether your current medications may interact with ExtenZe, talk with your doctor.

 Natural ingredients found in supplements like ExtenZe have documented side effects, including: